Handheld game console: Game Gear

 The Game Gear was the first color handheld console produced by Sega.
-Released in Japan in 1990 and in North America and Europe in 1991, it was based on the Master System, which gave Sega the ability to quickly create Game Gear games from its large library of games for the Master System.
+Released in Japan on October 6, 1990 and in North America and Europe in April 1991, it was based on the Master System, which gave Sega the ability to quickly create Game Gear games from its large library of games for the Master System.
 While never reaching the level of success enjoyed by Nintendo, the Game Gear proved to be a fairly durable competitor, lasting longer than any other Game Boy rivals.

 While the Game Gear was most frequently seen in black or navy blue, it was also released in a variety of additional colors: red, light blue, yellow, violet, and transparent.
 All of these variations were released in small quantities and frequently only in the Asian market.

 Following Sega's success with the Game Gear they began development on a successor during the early 1990s which was intended to feature a touchscreen interface, many years before the Nintendo DS.
 However, such a technology was very expensive at the time, and the handheld itself was estimated to have cost around $289 were it to be released.
 Sega eventually chose to shelve the idea and instead release the Genesis Nomad, a handheld version of the Genesis, as the successor.